mkmcgrath/code-portfolio/hello_world/README.md

 What is shown here is a simple hello world program in the C programming language.

-Like mentioned above, this only exists to demonstrate a path I will follow for future, more complex assignments.
+Like mentioned above, this only exists to demonstrate a path I will follow for future, more complex programs.

 # Video Demonstration